Gary Rowett

-Gary Rowett (born 6 March 1974) is an English professional football manager and former player who is head coach of club Oxford United.
+Gary Rowett (born 6 March 1974) is an English professional football manager and former player who was most recently the manager of then EFL Championship club Leicester City.

 As a player, he was a defender, and played in the Premier League for Everton, Derby County, Leicester City and Charlton Athletic.
 He also played in the Football League for Cambridge United, Blackpool, Birmingham City and Burton Albion.
 His professional career ended in 2004, through a knee injury.

 In May 2009, he was appointed assistant manager to Paul Peschisolido at Burton, and took over as manager in 2012.
-He was appointed the manager of Birmingham City in October 2014 and served until December 2016.
+He was appointed manager of Birmingham City in October 2014 and served until December 2016.
 He became Derby County manager in March 2017, and joined Stoke City in May 2018.
-After failing to mount a promotion challenge, he was sacked in January 2019 and was appointed manager of Millwall that October, before leaving by mutual consent four years later.
+After failing to mount a promotion challenge, he was dismissed in January 2019.
+He was appointed manager of Millwall in October 2019, before leaving by mutual consent four years later.
 He rejoined Birmingham City in March 2024 as interim manager until the end of the season.
-In December 2024, he joined Oxford United.
+In December 2024, he joined Oxford United but was dismissed a year later in December 2025.